atulvarshneya/quantum-computing/qucircuit/README.md

 ## Convention for arguments for quantum gates API
 * All single qubit gates, such as, `X`, `Y`, `Z`, `H`, `P`, `UROTk`, `RND`, accept a list of qubits as argument, e.g., `circuit.H([3,2,1])` applies hadamard gate to each of these qubits individually.
 As a shortcut a single integer can also be provided as input argument to apply the gate to that sigle qubit.
-* parameterized quantum gates such as phase-rotation gate `P`, takes the frst argument the phase value, and the second argument is either a list of qubits or a singe qubit index, as mentioned above.
+* parameterized quantum gates such as phase-rotation gate, `P`, takes the frst argument the phase value, and the second argument is either a list of qubits or a singe qubit index, as mentioned above.
 E.g., `circuit.P(numpy.pi/4,[3,2,1,0])`, `circuit.P(numpy.pi,3)`, `circuit.UROTk(4,[7,6,5,4])`
 * Gates that inherently take variable number of qubits as arguments, such as `QFT`, inputs to those are provided as multiple input arguments, e.g., `circuit.QFT(7,6,5,4,3,2,1,0)`. `QFT` also accepts a list of qubits as the one argument, e.g., `circuit.QFT([i for i in range(8)])`
 * All control gates take one or more control qubits as arguments.
-Among all the qubits provided as arguments the last one is the target qubit and all other preceding ones are control qubits.
+Among all the qubits provided as arguments the target qubit(s) are the LSB(s) and all other preceding ones are control qubits.
 E.g., `circuit.CX(ctrl1, ctrl2, ctrl3, target)`, `circuit.CP(numpy.pi/8,control, target)`.
-* Please note the following about control gates.
-Package qckt.gatesutils allow addition of a control qubit (MSB) to a gate.
-Note the original gate can be a multi-qubit gate.
-So it is more accurate to say that all control gates use as many MSBs as control qubits as is per their operation.
+Specifically, a controlled single-qubit gate will have the target qubit as the lowest LSB, and, for instance, a controlled 2-qubit gate will have target qubits as the lowest 2 LSBs.

 ## A note about MSB - LSB ordering
-qckt as well as qsim follow the convention that when providing arguments to any of the functions the list argument representing qubits or clbits is ordered as `[MSB, ...., LSB]`.
+`qckt`, as well as `qsim`, follow the convention that when providing arguments to any of the functions the list argument representing `qubits` or `clbits` is ordered as `[MSB, ...., LSB]`.
 Yes, :-), the 0th index element is MSB!

-Note that in many gates the order is either explicit, e.g., in `CX` the arguments are explicitly (control, and target), and in many others it does not matter, e.g., in `M` the qubits will be measured irrespective of the order.
+Note that in many gates the order is either explicit, e.g., in `CX` the arguments are explicitly (control, and target), and in some others it does not matter, e.g., in `M` the qubits will be measured with the same outcome irrespective of the order.
 But in some gates, such as `QFT` it very much *does* matter.

 ## Using Registers
-The use of registers simplifies, and can help in generalizing the quantum circuit.
+The use of registers simplifies, and can help in readability of the quantum circuit.

 When writing reusable subroutines the assignment of qubits for various uses, e.g., input, output, needs to be managed carefully across the subroutine and the other program.

-While this can be explictly done by passing lists of qubits for each use, and that can definitely serve the purpose very well, the use of registers makes it somewhat more streamlined.
+While this can be explictly done by passing lists of qubits for each use, and that can definitely serve the purpose very well, the use of registers makes it easier to read.

 There are two classes of registers - `QRegister` and `CRegister`. the former for quantum bits, and the latter for classical bits.
-The distiction is for assigning the actual qubits and clbits to these registers.
+The distiction is for assigning the actual `qubits` and `clbits` to these registers.

 At the end of the day, both the registers are subclasses of list data type.
 So, operations as indexing (`qreg[2]`), concatenating `(qreg1 + qreg2)`, etc., can be freely performed on the registers.
-Just note that the result turns out to be of list data type (not the original `QRegister` or `CRegister` type, *this needs to be fixed in subsequent releases*).
+Just note that the result turns out to be of list data type (not the original `QRegister` or `CRegister` type, *this will be fixed in subsequent releases*).
 The assignment of qubits and clbits to the registers follows the MSB...LSB convention as mentioned in the section above.

 Example uses of registers: